 We are sincerely pleased to welcome all Grade 9 students to Thom Collegiate, and we make every attempt to ensure the transition from elementary to high school goes as smoothly as possible.
 Grade 9 students are encouraged to focus on academic achievement and to become involved in a variety of activities.

 Grade 9 students maintain a full timetable.

 All students in Grade 9 take the following courses:

 English - every day all year

+Mathematics - everyday all year

 Social Studies - 1 semester

-Mathematics - everyday all year

 Science - 1 semester

+Health - 1 semester

-Health and Physical Education - all year
+Physical Education - 1 semester

 And choose 2 of the following 3 courses:

 Core French 9

-Fine Arts 9 (Art, Drama, Music)
+Fine Arts 9 (Visual Art, Drama, Music)

-PAA-Practical & Applied Arts 9

-(Auto, Cooking & Sewing, Construction)
+Practical & Applied Arts 9 (Auto, Cooking, Sewing, Construction)

 Grade 9 students also have the option of participating in Choral or Band classes at noon or early AM.